abdul-munaf/CS661-Final/README.md

   - Promote transparency and reduce corruption perceptions.
 - **Future Directions:**
   - Incorporate datasets on mental health and crime rates.
-  - Conduct multi-year time-series analysis for trends in happiness.
+  - Conducted multi-year time-series analysis of trends in happiness.